dddrrreee/cs140e-23win/labs/14-vm-ops/README.md

    - turning on the MMU.
    - making sure the state is coherent.

+Today we'll write the hardest code of the quarter, but also do so in a way where you are surprised if it is broken.

 You'll write assembly helper routines implement these (put them in `13-vm-page-table/code/your-mmu-asm.S`) and then at the end remove our `staff-mmu-asm.o` from the makefiles in labs 12 and 13.
 Mechanically,